ResonantHbbHgg/bbggLimits/toyStudy/README.md

 | 120 | 6 | 1.17 | 1.36 | 0.161 | 0.265 |
 | 140 | 6 | 1.24 | 1.44 | 0.164 | 0.265 |

-The 15% difference is what we observe in the analysis as well.
+The 15% difference is what we also observe in the analysis.

 Note: the width of 1.0 and 1.6 GeV are the _effective sigmas_ of the PDF.
-In the case of Crystal Ball PDFs with large tails, a simple scaling with the &sigma;_eff breaks.
+In the case of Crystal Ball functiuon with large tails, a simple scaling with the &sigma;_eff breaks.